astral-sh/uv/README.md

   will perform at any given time.
 - `UV_CONCURRENT_BUILDS`: Sets the maximum number of source distributions that `uv` will build concurrently at any given time.
+- `UV_CONCURRENT_INSTALLS`: Used to control the number of threads used when installing and unzipping packages.

 In each case, the corresponding command-line argument takes precedence over an environment variable.